Moshe Koppel: Talmud

 Koppel has written two books on the Talmud.
 Meta-Halakhah showed how ideas formalized in mathematical logic could be used to explicate how the ancient Rabbis understood the unfolding of Jewish law.
-Seder Kinim is a mathematical commentary on Tractate Kinim, generally regarded as the most difficult tractate in the Mishna.
+Seder Kinnim is a mathematical commentary on Tractate Kinnim, generally regarded as the most difficult tractate in the Mishna.

 Koppel wrote a monograph on the uses of concepts in probability theory for understanding Rabbinic decision methods.
 Together with Ely Merzbach, he founded and edited the journal Higayon that is devoted to related topics.

 Koppel's interest in the Talmud is occasionally reflected in his computer science research.
 He has applied his authorship attribution methods to proving that the 19th century Baghdadi rabbi known as Ben Ish Chai was the actual author of a book for which he did not take credit.
 Koppel also showed that the Harson collection (הגניזה החרסונית), a trove of letters attributed to early Hassidic masters were in fact all forgeries.

 Koppel has also developed methods for automated authorship analysis of biblical texts.

 Political activism

-Koppel has been active in efforts to write a constitution for the State of Israel.
-He participated in meetings of the Knesset's Constitution Committee under the chairmanship of MK (Member of Knesset) Michael Eitan during the 16th Knesset and prepared the drafts for the committee's work on religion and state.
+Koppel has been active in efforts to draft a formal constitution for the State of Israel, intended to replace the quasi-constitutional system of Basic Laws from which the government derives its powers.
+He participated in meetings of the Knesset's Constitution Committee under the chairmanship of Member of Knesset Michael Eitan during the 16th Knesset and prepared the drafts for the committee's work on religion and state.
 Subsequently, he co-authored a draft of a complete constitution proposed by the Institute for Zionist Strategies.
 Later, he and Eitan co-authored another complete draft of a constitution.
-He also wrote legislation, passed by the Knesset in February 2011, requiring full disclosure by NGOs regarding funding received from foreign governments.
+He also wrote legislation passed by the Knesset in February 2011 that required full disclosure by NGOs regarding funding received from foreign governments.

 In February 2012, Koppel founded the Kohelet Policy Forum, a Jerusalem-based conservative-libertarian think tank.

-Business

-Koppel is listed as co-inventor of United States patent #7257766 which appears to be substantively identical to the first search patent assigned to Google (United States patent #6526440 and #6725259), but the filing date of which is prior to Google's filing date.

-Pashkevilim

-Koppel is reputed to be co-author of a series of anonymous parodic pashkevilim—posters hung in ultra-Orthodox Jerusalem neighborhoods.